95

 But zero income tax does not mean zero cost.
 Some of these countries impose steep value-added taxes on everything you buy.
 Others have a cost of living so high that the tax savings evaporate at the grocery store.
 A few make it genuinely difficult to get a long-term visa.
 And if you hold a US passport, you still owe taxes to the IRS regardless of where you sleep at night.

 This guide goes beyond the headline number.
-We rank every zero-tax and low-tax country by actual livability — factoring in VAT, cost of living, visa accessibility, healthcare, and quality of life — so you can make a decision based on your real financial picture, not just a rate on paper.
-If you want to compare destinations holistically, start with our country comparison tool or take the relocation quiz to find your best match.
+We rank every zero-tax and low-tax country by actual livability— factoring in VAT, cost of living, visa accessibility, healthcare, and quality of life — so you can make a decision based on your real financial picture, not just a rate on paper.
+Use our tax comparison calculator to model your exact tax savings by country, or FEIE/FTC calculator for US-specific expat tax scenarios.
+For a holistic view, try the country comparison tool or the relocation quiz.

 Tax Disclaimer